wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Classes/Wodewose/Circle_of_the_City.md

 ##### Circle of the City

 The circle of the city is about adaption — the adaption of nature to cities and cities to nature.
-Wodewoses of this circle recognize the teeming life of the city as just another ecosystem, one adapted to a special type of life, feeling kinship with the creatures that thrive in such an environment, particularly that which remains wild in the heart of the city, such as rats, pigeons, and cats.
+Wodewoses of this circle recognize the teeming life of the city as just another ecosystem, one adapted to a special type of life, feeling kinship with the creatures that thrive in such an environment, particularly that which remains wild in the heart of the city, such as <span class="monster monster-Rat_rat">rats</span>, <span class="monster">pigeons</span>, and <span class="monster monster-Cat_cat">cats</span>.
 While more primeval Wodewoses may view them as scarcely different to other city-dwellers, they are no less in tune with nature than other Wodewoses, simply tuning into a different, more subtle and pervasive, frequency.

 ###### Circle Spells (2nd & 3rd & 5th & 7th & 9th Level)